 Business Licensing

-- Logo Music: Short, distinctive pieces used in brand identity.
+- Logo Music: Short, distinctive audio branding elements.

-- Soundscapes and Music Loops: Useful for web videos or on-hold music.
+- Soundscapes and Music Loops: Useful for presentations, websites and hold systems.

 - Web Promotions